 Fourth-degree burns penetrate both layers of the skin and the underlying tissue.
 In some instances, burns may even go deeper and involve damage to muscle and bone.
 Because the nerve endings are destroyed, there is no longer any feeling in the area of these types of burns.

 Don’t forget to seek medical attention right away after a burn injury, even if you don’t think it is serious.
-If the accident happened because of someone else’s negligence or stupidity, call our office or fill out our contact form for more information on how we can help you.

 At Parker Law Firm, our experienced personal injury lawyers believe people matter.
 We are committed to our clients, not case numbers, and we believe in the power of the civil justice system.
 With years spent both representing accident victims and participating in the state legislative process, our founder, Brad Parker, has developed a deep understanding of the law and gained unique experience that helps him get results for his clients.